yonathanarya/depthmapper/README.md

 >>> disabling camera auto setting
 ```

-You can choose which algorithm is used via the `-a` or `--algorithm` command line switch:
+You can choose which algorithm is used via the `-a` command line switch:

 ```
 python main.py -a <algorithm>

 options:

+-a bm
--a stereobm
+-a sgbm
--a stereosgbm
+-a cudabm
--a cuda
+-a cudasgm
 ```
+bm: CPU block matching algorithm

+sgbm: CPU semi global block matching algorithm

+cudabm: CUDA/GPU block matching algorithm, similiar to bm but using GPU to compute (for my use case, this is the best so i set this as default)

+cudasgm: CUDA/GPU semi global matching, based on OpenCV docs is similiar to sgbm but using GPU to compute.
+(I'm still curious why it is not named sgbm even if the documentation is similiar)

-Cuda is the default if this option is ignored.
+CudaBM is the default if this option is ignored.

 ### Configuration